Folkways

 When I make a tincture, oxymel or herbal honey I fill a bottle with herbs in the amount suitable for that plant, and fill the jar the rest of the way with the chosen menstruum…it’s an eyeball situation, a feeling of how much honey/alcohol/water/vinegar is needed to give me the extraction I’m looking for.
 The medicine is made when the plants are available and with a large dose of intuition, following those strong pulls only to discover later the reason why.
 We are all connected and when we enter into relationship as a community, with the land for mutual care, then we are on an invisible web-of-knowing, communicating.
 The plants start to participate, and things fall into place to provide the medicine when it’s needed.

-I wish you could have felt these roots, they were buzzing!
+I wish you could have felt these Elecampane roots, they were buzzing!
 Everything has energy and I encourage everyone to take the time to feel it.

 Folk medicine ways resist the commercialization of plants!
 Making plant medicine on a small scale, in a slow way, means I can only serve a community of a limited size.
 This mimics how the earth cares for the people it immediately interacts with, also called ‘bioregional herbalism’.
 This is not a money-making venture, this is a calling to service, called by the plants (and my heart).

-The word folk may invoke stereotypes such as uneducated, or superstitious, but the process of gaining knowledge and understanding through folk-ways is the same process coined as the scientific method: observation, having theories, testing them through trial and error/experimentation, and using the knowledge passed on from those who have used their own methods and processes to learn what a plant has to share.
+The word folk may invoke stereotypes such as uneducated, or superstitious, but the process of gaining knowledge and understanding through folk-ways is the same process coined as the scientific method: observation, having theories, testing them through trial and error/experimentation, and using knowledge passed on from those who have used their own methods and processes to learn what a plant has to share.

-This folk information I would consider the most accurate as it is living information, changing as plants change, and uniquely relevant to each constantly changing person and environment.
+I would consider this “folk information” the most accurate as it is living information, changing as plants change, and uniquely relevant to each constantly changing person and environment.

 THIS is folk medicine!
 Conversations over time with plants and bodies to bring about well-being, repair, support, and in some cases transformation.